 Allogalathea elegans (Family Galatheidae) thorax.
 The clawed legs are elongated and the last pair of legs is very small.
-These animals reach a carapace length of 15 mm.
-Colour: Variable, depending on the species, often brown or red, and some species have vivid stripes.
-Sexes: There is little difference between males and females, except for the position of the gonopores.
-Habitat: Occurring intertidally and subtidally to a depth of at least 150 m, and associated with rock or coral.
+These animals mostly reach a carapace length of 15 mm.
+Colour: Variable, depending on the species, often brown or red, and some species have vivid stripes. species have vivid stripes.

+Sexes: Main differences between the sexes is in the position of the gonopores.
+Habitat: Occurring intertidally and subtidally to a depth of at least 200 m, mainly associated with rock or coral.
 Some species are found in symbiosis with crinoids and corals.
+Some species live on muddy bottoms (mainly belonging to the genera Munida and Agononida living deeper than 500 m).
 Distribution: Found Australia-wide.
 Notes: The two most common genera can be distinguished by the shape of the rostrum.
-Galathea species have a broad triangular rostrum, with a variable number of teeth along its edge, while Munida species have the rostrum in the form of three sharp spines, the middle spine being longer than the two side spines.
-References: Hale (1927), Healy & Yaldwyn (1970).
+Galathea species have a broad triangular rostrum and variable the rostrum.
+Galathea species have a broad triangular rostrum and variable number of teeth along its edge, while the rostrum of Munida species forms three sharp spines, the middle spine being longer than the two side spines.
+References: Hale (1927), Baba (1969, 1979), Healy & Yaldwyn (1970).
 Family Hippidae The common name of these unusual crustaceans stems from their habit of burrowing in soft sand and mud.
 Although they are not uncommon they are rarely seen.
 Hippa spp.

+Mole crabs

-Mole crabs Description: The carapace is oval in shape, and the abdomen is folded beneath the thorax.
+Description: The carapace is oval in shape, and the abdomen is folded beneath the thorax.
 The antennae are very long and hairy.
 The legs are flattened and spade-like, and almost obscured from view from above.
 These animals can grow up to 30 mm in carapace length.

 Colour: Cream or pale brown.

 Sexes: Females are larger than males.

 Habitat: Occurring intertidally and shallow subtidally on open sandy beaches, burrowing just below the sediment surface.

 Distribution: Found in the Perth region,

+C. BRYCE